BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 AgriWorks Login: █
 ```

 Annie picks up the phone again - but who to call?
 Her coworkers would probably make fun of her or be annoyed.
-Also, this place, ‘CryoCorp Outpost 53’, she had never heard of it.
+Also, this place, ‘Cryo Outpost 53’, she had never heard of it.
 The only one who might know more about that place is her grandpa, as he had thoroughly studied the plans of the city in his spare time back in the day.
 So she dials his number...

 "Hello", says an old, friendly voice on the other end.